Large Scale Structures in COSMOS2020: Evolution of Star Formation Activity in Different Environments at 0.4 < z < 4

 \subsection{Edge Correction}

 The wKDE algorithm is effective in areas away from the edges of the field.
-However, due to the lack of sources outside the surveyed area, it tends to underestimate density near the edges.
-This affects only a minor portion of our sources, given the COSMOS wide area.
+However, it tends to underestimate density near the edges.
+This affects only a minor portion of our sources, given the wide area of the COSMOS field.
 In this section, we implement a correction to address this error.
-Several methods have been developed to reduce the edge effect, e.g., the reflection method \citep{schuster1985}, the boundary kernel method \citep{muller1991}, the transformation method \citep{marron1994}, and renormalization method \citep{Jones1993}.
-In this study, we use the re-normalization method: The expectation value of the density field at point $X_{0}$, up to the first order, is
+Several methods have been developed to mitigate the edge effect, e.g., the reflection method \citep{schuster1985}, the boundary kernel method \citep{muller1991}, the transformation method \citep{marron1994}, and renormalization method \citep{Jones1993}.
+In this study, we adopt the re-normalization method: the expectation value of the density field at point $X_{0}$, up to the first order, is

-where $\sigma_{\text{True}}^{s}(X_{0})$ is the true value of the density field at position $X_{0}$ and the integration domain is over the whole field with area S. This integral tends to one if $X_{0}$ is far enough from the edges; tends to $\sim 0.5$ for a point which is right on one of the edges, and is $\sim 0.25$ for a point on one of the four corners.
-Therefore, a reasonable choice for the correction of the edge effect is \citep{chartab2020}
+where $\sigma_{\text{True}}^{s}(X_{0})$ is the true value of the density field at position $X_{0}$ and the integration domain is over the whole field with area S. A reasonable choice for the correction of the edge effect is \citep{chartab2020}

 where $n(X_{0})$ is defined as follows:

 The correction factor, $n$, ranges from 1 for a point far from the edges to $\sim 4$ right at one of the corners.